whitneyburton/portfolios/students/max_tedford/20151002-max_tedford-m4.markdown

 * Max is one of the best students in all of Turing.
 He is so easy to work with, always helpful and incredibly hard-working.
 He is always willing to stop what he is doing to help anyone.
 If there was anyone I could work with in a job, it would be Max.
-Any company that hires Max is super lucky!
+Any company that hires Max is super lucky.
+* I didn't have a chance to work with Max this module, so can't speak to any mod4-specific projects, but Max is one of the strongest developers and people in our cohort.
+He's always willing to help out his peers and I'm really glad I was able to go through the Turing experience with him.
+* Max was a great teammate on our project this module.
+He was very engaged, helped drive the project forward, and contributed well-written code the whole way.
+He was a pleasure to team up with and I definitely hope our paths cross again professionally.

 ## Community

 ### Giving Feedback

-Sally solicited me for feedback and I was happy to provide it!
+Sally, Justin, and Drew solicited me for feedback and I was happy to provide it.

 ### Playing a Part